TinyCsvParser/TinyCsvParser/_sources/sections/benchmark.rst.txt

 Measuring the Execution Time
 """"""""""""""""""""""""""""

-The elapsed time of the import can be easily measured by using the :csharp:`System.Diagnostics.Stopwatch`.
+The elapsed time of the import can be easily measured by using the :code:`System.Diagnostics.Stopwatch`.

 .. code-block:: csharp